joeytwiddle/significant-white-space/README.md

 - Better handling of else / catch blocks.
 - Better spacing of closing curlies.
 - Filthy regexps to find trailing comments without matching comment-like text in string literals.
+- Better handling of trailing comments, by splitting and rejoining line.